JuliaHEP/UnROOT.jl/paper/paper.md

 high-performance iteration, array, and multi-threading interfaces.

 # Statement of Need
-The High-Energy Physics (HEP) community, especially the group doing analysis, has facing the two-language problem for a long time.
+The High-Energy Physics (HEP) community, especially in data analysis, has been facing the two-language problem for a long time.
 Often, physicists would start prototyping with a `Python` front-end which glues to a `C/C++/Fortran` back-end.
-Soon they will hit a task which is extremely hard to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy` [@harris2020array] or `pandas` [@reback2020pandas].
-This usually leads to either writing `C++` kernels and interface them with `Python`, or porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
+Soon they will hit a task which can be challenging to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy` [@harris2020array] or `pandas` [@reback2020pandas].
+This usually leads to either writing `C++` kernels and interfacing them with `Python`, or porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
 Specific to HEP, `AwkwardArray` [@pivarski_jim_2018_6522027] can be seen as a compromise between the two solutions, where the user writes in a special